zzikkzzakk/zzikkzzakk/README.md

 ## Lars Haferkamp - Freelancer

-I'm a Data Engineer, GIS & ML / AI expert with with more than 15 years of experience and focus on software solutions which support the UN Sustainability goals 🌍
+I'm a Data Engineer, GIS & ML / AI expert with with more than 15 years of experience.

+My focus are software solutions which support the UN Sustainability goals 🌍

-My recent projects include solutions for the Renewable Energy and E-Mobility sector.
+Like Renewable Energy and E-Mobility sector.

 I'm member of the allwerker eG - a cooperative creating and exploring the digital future.

+Renewable Energy Sector: Geospatial analysis and Machine Learning Python / Pandas
+GIS
+Scikit Learn
+AWS
+Finding optimal locations for new charging stations via Machine learning models based on geospatial and socio-economic features.
+Identification of optimal areas for local energy communities in Spain and Germany.

 <!--